 In November 2020, the Council approved Merton's Climate Strategy and Action Plan which aims to make Merton a net-zero carbon borough by 2050.
 The Council is taking a range of actions to reduce our carbon footprint, and are asking residents and local businesses to consider taking actions of their own.
 The Climate Strategy and Action Plan forms Merton's response to our declaration of a climate emergency, which set net zero carbon targets of 2050 for the borough and 2030 for the Council.
 This 30 year plan sets out our vision for Merton in 2050 and the key actions required to get to net-zero carbon across four thematic areas (the Green Economy, Buildings and Energy, Transport and Greening Merton), as well as how the Council is going to decarbonise its own operations by 2030.
-The Council will need to identify resources and actions to achieve the targets set.
+The Council has identified some resources and actions to achieve the targets set and this will need to be monitored carefully in future years.